vmware-archive/pop/doc/source/topics/learning.rst

 of thinking about classes as the ultimate container of code and data think about them as an interface to make types.
 This is the origin of classes and they are very good about it.
-The problem with Classes has to do with data access and overencapsulation.
+The problem with Classes has to do with data access and over-encapsulation.
 When data is tied to a class it becomes isolated, and so does the functionality.
 Instances are like little data prisons.
 Data should be available to the entire program.